kigun-org/image-editor/README.md

 ## Using

-Add the following to your HTML page:
+Download the latest release files from GitHub and add the following to your HTML page:

 1) The stylesheet, in `<head>`:
 ```